gatorisgreater/bootcamp-bit/README.md

 Abbreviated MVP Implementation:

-API - GET Endpoint that serves the projects you've worked on with each cohort member.
+API - GET endpoints that serve the projects you've worked on with each cohort member.

 Front-End - Response presented within a dynamic HTML page customized for the cohort member you've queried.

 Database - None.
-Data will be stored within endpoints.
+Data is stored within endpoints.

 Future Improvements:

+Dashboard integration to advance "native" experience.

 GitHub integration that automatically detects repos and collaborators.

 Database Implementation.

-PUT endpoints that allows the user to update the database as they move along their bootcamp experience.
+PUT endpoints that allow the user to update the database as they move along their bootcamp experience.